Loyola Marymount University: Founding of Loyola

-In 1911, the Vincentians, who had led the college since its founding the century before, were replaced with the Jesuits, who quickly moved the college to a larger property.
-As planning began on developing a 20th-century university, enrollment was folded into a new college, briefly called "Los Angeles College" that would soon evolve into Loyola.
+In 1911, the Vincentians left educational ministry.
+Thomas James Conaty appointed the Jesuits as the Vincentians replacement.
+The group moved the college to a larger property and renamed the school Los Angeles College.
+The campus consisted of several bungalows at Avenue 52, Highland Park, Los Angeles.
 The old campus became St. Vincent's School.
 In 1922, St. Vincent's campus was sold.
-Over time, the historic buildings of old St. Vincent's College have been torn down and replaced by, for example, the Grand Olympic Auditorium (1924) and large, open parking lots.
+Over time, the historic buildings of old St. Vincent's College have been torn down and replaced by developments such as the Grand Olympic Auditorium (1924) and parking lots.
+Richard A. Gleeson was the first Jesuit president of the institution.